Recycling

 Please call the Ipswich City Council Contact Centre on (07) 3810 6666.

-The app also reminds you when your rubbish bin gets collected and if it's your recycling or GO waste week.
-To download, please visit the Bin Collections page.
+The Ipswich Bin App reminds you when your rubbish bin gets collected and if it's your recycling or GO bin waste week, it also notifies of events and updates in the event of emergency recovery services.
+To download, please visit The Apple App Store or The Google Play Store.